 Hi, I’m Tiffany — welcome to my one-bag travel blog.

-When I’m not on the move, I work as a Quantitative UX Researcher at Meta.
-Before that, I got my PhD in Psychology from Stanford, where I studied how cultural values influence human behavior on social media, using a variety of machine learning, natural language processing, and experimental methods.
-If you’re curious about the researcher side of me, here are my LinkedIn, CV, and Google Scholar Page.
+Outside of my travels, I am a quantitative researcher.
+Previously, I worked as a Quantitative UX Researcher at Meta, and I hold a PhD in Psychology from Stanford.
+In my academic life, I studied how cultural values influence human behavior on social media, using a variety of machine learning, natural language processing, and experimental methods.
+If you’re curious about the researcher side of me, here are my LinkedIn and Google Scholar Page.

 Shoot me a message if you want to chat about travel, minimalist packing, running, or anything in between — I’d love to hear!